bentasker/telegraf-plugins/nextcloud-user-quotas/README.md

 An `exec` plugin that uses Nextcloud's API in order to retrieve current quota usage for each Nextcloud user - allowing reporting and alarming.

+A fuller example of how to set this up can be [seen on my site](https://www.bentasker.co.uk/posts/documentation/linux/collecting-nextcloud-user-quota-info-with-telegraf.html)

 ### Nextcloud setup